geraldgsh/mv-portfolio/readme.md

 1. Clone Repo
 2. 'npm install' to install dependencies
-3. `yarn start` or 'npm run start' on terminal
+3. `npm run dev' on terminal
 4. Open [http://localhost:8080](http://localhost:3000) to view it in the browser.

 ### Wiki